tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/操作指南/只读实例/管理只读实例 RO 组_intl_en.md

 On the RO group configuration page, you can configure the basic information of the group such as name, removal policy, delay threshold, minimum number of retained read-only replicas, and read weights.
 >?Read-only replicas in an RO group can have different specifications, and read weights are automatically allocated to each replica according to its specification.
 >
 1. Log in to the [TencentDB for PostgreSQL console](https://console.cloud.tencent.com/postgres).
-In the instance list, click the primary instance ID/name or **Manage** in the **Operation** column to access the instance management page.
+In the instance list, click the primary instance ID or **Manage** in the **Operation** column to access the instance management page.
 2. On the **Read-only Replica** tab, click **Configuration** in the **Operation** column in the RO group list to access the RO group configuration page.
 ![](https://main.qcloudimg.com/raw/3d3181b7bc09b6bc484e78a4e4011f0c.png)
 3. Configure the RO group and click **Submit**.